Harrismith: Present day

 Harrismith is well known as an overnight or refreshment stop along the N3 route, and a convenient refuelling stop for trucks and vehicles, but it has much more to offer.
-Beyond the highway is a tidy town with many elegant late 19th century buildings made of hewn sandstone.
-There are numerous bed & breakfast places catering to visitors.It is the best access point to the northernmost Drakensberg, including Tugela Falls and Mont-Aux-Sources (accessed via the Sentinel Hiking Trail, in the QwaQwa region of the Free State, 80 km south-west of Harrismith on the R57), Sterkfontein Dam Nature Reserve (20 km southeast of town on the R74), Royal Natal Park and the uKhahlamba / Drakensberg Park World Heritage Site (66 km southeast via Oliviershoek Pass beyond Sterkfontein Dam) and the spectacular Golden Gate Highlands National Park 50 km south-west of town on the R712.
+Beyond the highway is a previously tidy town with many elegant late 19th century buildings made of hewn sandstone.
+There are numerous bed & breakfast places catering to visitors.
+It is the best access point to the northernmost Drakensberg, including Tugela Falls and Mont-Aux-Sources (accessed via the Sentinel Hiking Trail, in the QwaQwa region of the Free State, 80 km south-west of Harrismith on the R57), Sterkfontein Dam Nature Reserve (20 km southeast of town on the R74), Royal Natal Park and the uKhahlamba / Drakensberg Park World Heritage Site (66 km southeast via Oliviershoek Pass beyond Sterkfontein Dam) and the spectacular Golden Gate Highlands National Park 50 km south-west of town on the R712.

 Harrismith is the centre of one of the five wool producing districts in Southern Africa.

-The town is home to the largest truck stop in the Southern Hemisphere, Highway Junction.
+The town is home to the largest truck stop in the Southern Hemisphere, named Highway Junction.

 Harrismith is also home to the small Harrismith Airport.

 Two other places in the world bear the same name: Harrismith Beach and Harrismith House near Bottom Bay in Barbados and Harrismith in the Wheatbelt region of Western Australia.